swagger-autogen/swagger-autogen/README.md

 - Recognize more TypeScript's features
 - Recognize middlewares of routes (completely)
 - Recognize regex in middlewares
-- Recognize multiples "express.Router()" in the same file"
+- Recognize multiples "express.Router()" in the same file
 - Recognize referenced path, such as: foo.method(\`/${fooPath1}\` + '/' + fooPath2, foo...)
 - Recognize 'alias' in the import files
 - Write more test cases